Shopify Conversion Rate Optimization: Page elements that effectively boost Shopify sales

 For accessory items, look and fit are important.
 Warby Parker knows that it’s necessary that customer experience before buying, especially for free.
 They also know that if they can get a set of frames in your hands, they are probably about 50% of the way to making a sale.
-That’s how outstanding Warby Parker’s strategy really optimize eCommerce conversion rate.
+That’s how outstanding Warby Parker’s strategy is to optimize eCommerce conversion rates.

 c.
 Returning policy

-Human is a social creature so that people would love to hear from the society, what other people are talking about.
+Humans are social creatures, so people would love to hear from society and what other people are talking about.

-What this means is that offering user reviews (or consider them as a potential marketing opportunity) is a way to optimize your Shopify conversion rate.
+What this means is that offering user reviews (consider them as a potential marketing opportunity) is a way to optimize your Shopify conversion rate.

 b.
 Trust badge

-Beside society, it’s not god, but the big and famous organization or expert, influencer that people trust in.
-You can make people trust you by using the mark or signal of getting authorized from these organization.
-That’s how trust badge helps you optimize Shopify conversion rate.
+Beside society, it’s not God, but the big and famous organizations or experts that people trust in.
+You can make people trust you by using the mark or signal of getting authorized from these organizations.
+That’s how trust badges help you optimize Shopify conversion rates.

 People like the idea of buying things that are rare or hard to come by.
 If something is marketed as a “limited time offer” people will rush to buy it as they will feel a sense of urgency and fear of loss.
-Scarcity all boils down to- “get something before you lose it forever”.
-Here is some idea for you to optimize your Shopify conversion rate.
+Scarcity all boils down to “getting something before you lose it forever”.
+Here is some ideas for you to optimize your Shopify conversion rate.

 a.
 Countdown clock

-When there is a present of a countdown clock on the discount items, we feel that the time pass and we are going to lose this discount in a couple of minutes.
+When there is the presence of a countdown clock on the discount items, we feel that time pass and we are going to lose this discount in a couple of minutes.
 A countdown clock for discount items may push people to buy as it is running out of time, they really feel the need to hurry up.

 b.
 Seasonal or limited product